obizi9nka/Hahaton/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Project future

+In the future, new tokan requirements will be added, such as gold, silver, and bronze.
+Bronze will be obtained if the user simply passes the captcha Silver if the account was created more than a month ago and there are transactions on it And gold will be mined in an even more difficult way.

 ## Project overview

 Project is submitted to the Hackathon Web3Souls by team DAOers